4-en/EvolveTorch/README.md

 ## Getting Started
 Follow the examples and documentation provided in the library to apply genetic algorithms to your optimization problems.
 Experiment with different parameters, mutation strategies, and crossover methods to tailor the algorithm to your specific use case.
-Examples

 Explore the "testing" directory for practical implementations of genetic algorithms on various optimization problems.

-## Workflow (wip)
+### Workflow
-- create model to train with EvolveTorch
+- create PyTorch model to train with EvolveTorch
 - create fitness function for the specific model
 - create EvolveTorch instance with model and fitness function
 - specify parameters (if using non default values)